Downspout Disconnection Program

 Already Disconnected?
 Let Us Know!

 If you have disconnected your downspouts and we have not already visited your home, we would like to hear from you.
-Please contact Special Projects Coordinator Forrest Tucker.
+Please contact Building Official Patrick Boyle.
 Please include your address in your correspondence so that we may visit your home to confirm your disconnections.
 This information is vitally important to the Village fulfilling our grant requirements as well as confirming your compliance with the ordinance.
 Your assistance in this matter will be greatly appreciated.